leanpub/translations/README.md

 # Legal Stuff

-The text of this repository is all copyright © 2010-2020 Ruboss Technology Corporation.
+The text of this repository, both the original English language text and all translations of it, is all copyright © 2010-2020 Ruboss Technology Corporation.
 All rights reserved.

 The text here may be translated for the sole purpose of it being used in Leanpub (http://leanpub.com/).
-The original English language text and all translations of it are copyright © 2010-2020 by Ruboss.
 This Git repository is publicly available on GitHub so that volunteer translators can easily provide fixes and improvements to Leanpub.